datanav/docs/sesam-dataflow.rst

 Enrich
 ------

-The enrichment step is concerned with providing sematics in three main areas:
+The enrichment step is concerned with providing semantics in three main areas:

 #. adding :ref:`rdf:type <best-practice-rdf-type>` to define the entity's business type,
 #. adding :ref:`namespaces <concepts-namespaces>` to preserve property lineage and avoid property name conflicts across sources,